 ) who is also under Capone's control.
 The alderman tries to bribe Ness into dropping the investigation, but Ness angrily rejects the offer and throws him out in full view of the team.
 As he leaves, he mockingly refers to them as "untouchable" and says that Capone, who is known as a cop-killer, can get to anyone he chooses, one way or another.

-During the raid, Ness's team and a squad of Royal Canadian Mounted Police officers intercept the shipment, arresting or killing everyone involved.
-Malone captures one of Capones bookkeepers, George (Brad Sullivan
+During the raid, Ness' team and a squad of Royal Canadian Mounted Police officers intercept the shipment, arresting or killing everyone involved.
+Malone captures one of Capone's bookkeepers, George (Brad Sullivan

 ), and the team tries to persuade him to provide evidence against Capone.
 George initially refuses to cooperate, even after Malone assaults him.
 However, he changes his mind once Malone shoots a thug (who was actually already dead) in the mouth to frighten him.
 Enraged even further, Capone orders his men to hunt down and kill Ness (even Ness' family), knowing that with Ness dead, the Untouchables will be finished.
-Ness's wife, meanwhile, has just given birth to their second child.
+Ness' wife, meanwhile, has just given birth to their second child, whom they name "John" with a middle name James in honor of his new friendship with Malone.

 At the police station, where the Untouchables are being congratulated, Wallace prepares to escort George into protective custody.
 However, they are both shot and killed by Nitti, disguised as the policeman operating the elevator; when the bodies are found, the word "TOUCHABLE" has been written on the wall in their blood.
 Ness is left with insufficient evidence to press charges, and the frustration drives him into challenging Capone in public to a physical fight in front of his son and several armed henchmen.
 Malone intervenes and forces Ness to back down, defusing the confrontation.